symbol/symbol-docs/source/concepts/metadata.rst

 ***********

 Metadata entries are stored in the blockchain - like a regular transfer transaction - but also as a **key-value state**.

-Without metadata feature, an application had to process the whole account transaction history off-chain to get the transaction message latest value.
+This feature reduces the reading time of client applications; metadata allows information to be accessed by keys instead of processing the entire account transaction history off-chain to obtain the latest transaction message value.
-Having metadata accessible by key reduces client applications reading time significantly.

 ***********
 Permissions
 ***********

-The account, namespace or mosaic owner must **opt-in** all metadata requests received by giving explicit permission.
+The account, namespace or mosaic owner must **opt-in** to all metadata requests received by giving explicit permission.
 In practice, this means that all metadata transactions must be wrapped in an aggregate transaction.

 The target account should cosign the aggregate to record the metadata on the blockchain and update the asset state.